Learning Perspective course descriptions, 2025-26 spring semester

 PHIL-105 Life and Death (4 Credits) (PH) An introduction to ethics, approached through an examination of the ethics of living, letting die, and killing.
 The course will introduce students to major theories of morality, such as utilitarianism and Kantian ethics, and apply these theories to issues that may include euthanasia, abortion, capital punishment, and just war.

-Perspective on the Individual and Society (PS)
+Perspective of Individual and Society (PS)

 COMM-220 Communication & Social Relationships (4 Credits) (PS, D) Examines how family, peer and cultural socialization influences communication in close relationships.
 Consideration of race, class, gender and sexual orientation as they relate to communication in diverse relationships.